MeRichard123/GitMerged/README.md

 vritualenv env
 env\Scripts\activate.bat
 ```
-Mac is similar the only differenct is the activate.
+Mac is similar the only difference is the activate command. `bin\activate`

 Now you can install requirements: `pip install -r requirements.txt`